HHS/TANF-app/tdrs-backend/tdpservice/parsers/go-parser/docs/parallel_writer_design.md

 ### TableWriter (writer.go)

-The TableWriter is updated to run in its own goroutine with a buffered input channel:
+The TableWriter runs in its own goroutine, owns the converter, and handles the full pipeline from `ParsedRecord` to database:

 ```go
 package writer